rwblickhan/linty/README.md

 If any `error` rules fail, Linty will report all failing rules and exit with exit code 1.
 If no `error` rules fail, Linty will exit with exit code 0.
 If a `warn` rule fails, Linty will ask the user to confirm the warning manually.
-If the `--error-on-warning` flag is used, warnings will instead be treated as errors; if the `--no-confirm-warning` flag is used, Linty will just print the warning, with no manual confirmation.
+If the `--error-on-warning` flag is used, warnings will instead be treated as errors; if the `--no-confirm` flag is used, Linty will just print the warning, with no manual confirmation.

 ## Maintainers